C2orf74: Expression

 C2orf74 is expressed at minimal levels in several cell types.
 Due to the low levels of expression, meaningful trends in localization are difficult to discern.
 In situ hybridization of C2orf74 and some RNA sequencing assays indicate potential for localization in the cerebellum.
 Microarray data from NCBI GEO indicates lower levels of C2orf74 expression in individuals with colorectal tumors such as adenomas or cancerous colorectal tumors when compared to normal mucosa or tumors of non-colorectal origin such as carcinomas.

 Transcript level regulation

 The 5' region of transcript variant 1 is 232 bp in length and features an upstream in frame stop codon as well as an upstream in frame start codon.
 When expressed, this start codon would add a 7 aa N-terminal extension to transcript variant 1.
-Analysis of potential 3D structure of the 5'UTR of isoform 1 shows the presence of 2 hairpin structuresThe 5' UTR of transcript variants 2 through 6 differs from that of transcript variant 1.
+Analysis of potential 3D structure of the 5'UTR of isoform 1 shows the presence of 2 hairpin structures.
+The 5' UTR of transcript variants 2 through 6 differs from that of transcript variant 1.
 However, the 5' UTR differs a great degree between orthologs, indicating that it may not be a region of great importance in terms of transcriptional regulation.